Sirhiggelbottom/deviceAddressesLib/README.md

 <a name="convert_hdr"></a><h4>- [devices.byte4_uint_to_address(value) (4 byte UINT) => string / nil](/README.md#convert)</h4>

   <p>Takes 1 parameter (4 byte UNIT) and converts it into a valid KNX Device Address or nil (if the KNX Device Address is invalid).<br>
-  The last 3 digits is used to specify how many digits there are for each address component (Area/Line/Device).<br><br>
+  The last 3 digits is used to specify how many digits there are for each address component (Area/Line/Device).

-  This function is meant to be used in a Event-based script, so that you can write the address value to an group address which will trigger the script.<br>
+  This function is meant to be used in a Event-based script, <br>
+  so that you can write the address value to an group address which will trigger the script.

-  For readability I recommend writing the address value as such: 15 15 255 2 2 3, instead of: 15152552223.
-ETS will automatically format the value.</p>
+  For readability I recommend writing the address value as such: 15 15 255 2 2 3, instead of: 15152552223.<br>ETS will automatically format the value.</p>
 ___

 <a name="ping_hdr"></a><h4>- [devices.ping(project) (string) =>  table(string)](/README.md#ping)</h4>

-  Pings every address from the choosen static project.
+  <p>Pings every address from the choosen static project.<br>
-  Every successfull ping is added to a list.
+  Every successfull ping is added to a list.<br>
-  The list is saved as \<project\>_pinged.
+  The list is saved as: &lt;projectname&gt;_pinged. <br>
-  The list is also returned as a result.
+  The list is also returned as a result.</p>

 ___

 <a name="restart_hdr"></a><h4>- [devices.restart(project) (string) => nil / boolean](/README.md#restart)</h4>